kakuuuuuu/Website-Previewer/README.md

 This project was actually really fun, because I really love piecing together information like a puzzle.
 The best part was gaining more experience with the use and purpose of various meta tags and Open Graph items hidden in the header of websites.
 It gave me a lot more practice with wrangling regular expressions the way I expect them to behave and some much needed first hand experience with web scraping, as it's something I tend to avoid implementing.

 # Current Buglist
-- Does not detect URL followed by a period
+- Does not detect URL followed by a period (Fixed)
+- Does not detect URL without http or www in front